Gagan54/Deploy-model/README.md

-# Deploy Model by Heroku.
+# Deploy Model using Heroku.